Frequently Asked Questions

 What is a Choice Appointment?

-A Choice Appointment is an opportunity to meet with a mental health professional.
+A Choice Appointment is your first meeting with one of our mental health professionals.
 This is typically a phone meeting where the Crossroads worker can:

-- Find out about the mental health problem that you are concerned about.
+- Get more information about the mental health problem that has you concerned.

-- Explain the variety of services and interventions available.
+- Explain the variety of services and interventions available at Crossroads so you can make informed decisions.

 - Work together to develop a Choice Point.